Here’s how Organic Hawthorn can support good health

 Click the shop now button below to help out this channel.

-To help you easily incorporate organic hawthorn leaves and berries into your daily routine, the Groovy Bee Store is proud to introduce our NEW Groovy Bee Organic Hawthorn Leaf and Berry Liquid Extract!
+To help you easily incorporate organic hawthorn leaves and berries into your daily routine, the Health Ranger Store is proud to introduce our NEW Groovy Bee Organic Hawthorn Leaf and Berry Liquid Extract!

 Specially formulated to support good overall health, our premium product is carefully extracted from organic hawthorn roots, leaves and berries using organic cane sugar alcohol, distilled water and organic vegetable glycerin to help preserve beneficial components and retain maximum potency.